 Kathy received her B.S. in Animal Science from the University of Wisconsin-River Falls in 1989 and her M.S. from Virginia Polytechnic Institute and State University in 1991 where she first learned to manipulate mammalian embryos.
 She worked in Transgenic Animal Facility (TAF) from 1991-2005, returned to TAF in 2010 and has been the Facility Manager since 2013.
 In 2010, Kathy trained in the lab of Dr. Tadao Serikawa in Kyoto, Japan to learn rat embryo and sperm techniques such as cryopreservation and intra-cytoplasmic sperm injections.
 In 2014, she participated in the CARD-RPCI Sperm and Embryo Cryopreservation Course at Roswell Park Cancer Institute in Buffalo, NY and in 2016, she attended the International Society for Transgenic Technology meeting in Prague, Czech Republic.

 Brent received his B.S. in Biochemistry and Molecular Biology from the University of Wisconsin-Eau Claire in 2012.
 He then continued on to complete his M.S. in Biochemistry at Iowa State University in 2015.
 Brent trained in the lab of Tom Bobik where he learned genetic recombineering methods.
+Brent joined GEAM in October 2016 and manages animal and cell genotyping and generates cell lines using the latest of CRIPSR/Cas9 gene editing technology.

 Megan received her B.S. in Zoology from the University of Wisconsin-Madison in 2018.
 Throughout her undergraduate degree she worked in labs focusing on genetics and animal metabolism.
 She joined GEAM in July of 2018.
 She manipulates mouse embryos, is responsible for embryo transfers and manages our rat colonies.